Tales of Beastkin

 Along the street, I didn’t miss the fact that people were staring at the man, in admiration and appreciation, and then me, either in astonishment or abhorrence, being carried in the man’s arms.
 My kind wasn’t supposed to be seen out in the open like this.
 Our place was either behind the wall of the institute or deep in the dark alley of the neighborhood.
 Me, with my distinctive appearance of white hair, fox ears, and fangs were a sight for sore eyes, which most didn’t appreciate.

-Despite that I was not ashamed for being a beastkin, not one bit, I still found myself hiding my face against the man’s chest nonetheless.
+Despite that I was not ashamed for being a beastkin, I still found myself hiding my face against the man’s chest nonetheless.
 Having those intense, disapproval gazes on you always felt too raw and uncomfortable, and I’d rather not endure the unpleasantness of it.
 As exhausted as I was, I chose to close my eyes, shutting the world out of my sight, out of my mind, and soon, I allowed the darkness to take over me.